erics666/FDTD_Model/README.md

 # FDTD_Model
- FDTD Model with ABC Boundary Condition in 1-D Problem
+# FDTD Model with ABC Boundary Condition in 1-D Problem
+# FDTD Model with ABC Boundary Condition in 2-D Problem(using 1st order and 2nd order correction terms)